SamFu1113/Unix-programming/README.md

 	![image info](photos/directory_tree.PNG)

 4. On-line messenger.
-	- Suppose you want to write such a program:
+	- Suppose I want to write such a program:
 		- List all your friends on-line.
 	![image info](photos/friends_online.PNG)
 		- Send a message to one of your friends.